 Lead plant is a small, branching, shrubby perennial.
 It is densely hairy and can become woody with age, but some winters it dies back to the ground.

-Flowers are tiny, massed in tight, elongated spikes; stamens with reddish filaments and yellow anthers protrude from lavender or purple flowers.
-The corolla is reduced to a single, top petal (the “sail”), lacking the other petals (the “wings” and “keel”) common in pea-family flowers.
-Blooms May–August.
+Flowers May–August; tiny, massed in tight, elongated spikes; stamens with reddish filaments and yellow anthers protrude from lavender or purple flowers.
+The corolla is reduced to a single, top petal (the “banner”), lacking the other petals (the “wings” and “keel”) that are usually common in pea-family flowers.

-Similar species: Indigo bush (A. fruticosa) is a large, bushy shrub, lacking hair, to 6 or even 10 feet tall.
+Similar species: A close relative, indigo bush (Amorpha fruticosa), is a large, bushy shrub, lacking hair, to 6 or even 10 feet tall.
 Its leaflets are up to 2 inches long and 1 inch wide.
 It is found in streamside thickets and moist prairie areas.

 Habitat and Conservation